Khaled-Gammal/dinmo-task/README.md

 │   ├── tables # View tables data and columns of data
         └── tables-posts #view posts data
-        └── constatnt-data  #conatant array of field for add form and update │   ├── hooks  # Custom hooks for reusable add, edit, and delete dialog in all project ├── lib         # Utility functions
+        └── constatnt-data  #conatant array of field for add form and update │   ├── hooks  #i use familiar hooks and i made Custom hooks for reusable add, edit, and delete dialog in all project ├── lib         # Utility functions
 │   ├── actions # Action server function requests
 │   ├── reducer # Set values of field